The best free photo editors for PC and Mac deliver powerful, professional image editing tools without breaking the bank.

-You won't find advanced tools like clone brushes and smart selectors here, but there's a set of handy sliders for applying tints, vignette effects, sharpening, adjusting brightness, saturation and contrast, and much more.
+You won't find advanced tools like clone brushes and smart selectors here.
+But there's a set of handy sliders for applying tints, vignette effects, sharpening, adjusting brightness, saturation and contrast, and much more.

-There's a foolproof tilt-shift tool, for example, and a raft of vintage and vibrant colour tweaks, all easily accessed through Fotor's clever menu system.
+There's a foolproof tilt-shift tool, for example, and a raft of vintage and vibrant color tweaks, all easily accessed through Fotor's clever menu system.
 You can manually alter your own curves and levels, too, but without the complexity of high-end tools.

 This free photo editor's interface is smarter and more accessible than GIMP's array of menus and toolbars, with everything arranged in a logical and consistent way.
 If it's still too intimidating, there's also an optional 'novice' layout that resembles Fotor's filter-based approach.
 The choice is yours.